Li Shangyin: In popular culture

-In 1968, Roger Waters of the rock band Pink Floyd borrowed lines from his poetry to create the lyrics for the song "Set the Controls for the Heart of the Sun" from the band's second album A Saucerful of Secrets.
+In 1968, Roger Waters of the rock band Pink Floyd borrowed lines from Li's poetry to create the lyrics for the song "Set the Controls for the Heart of the Sun" from the band's second album A Saucerful of Secrets.

-Part of a poem by Li Shangyin is recited by a minor character in the role-playing video game Planescape: Torment.

 More recently, Li Shangyin's poem "When Will I Be Home?" is alluded to and quoted from by the protagonist of Peter Heller's 2012 novel, The Dog Stars.
 The novel ends with a reprinting of the poem in full.

 His name is mentioned, and one of his poems is quoted, in Episode 119 of the Korean TV series 구암 허준.